Why Would I Be Referred to a Neurologist?

 Maybe you’ve never heard of a neurologist and have no idea what they do.
 We’ll explain what neurologists do, what conditions they typically treat, and what you can expect from visiting a neurologist.

-Neurologists are medical doctors that specialize in treating the nervous system.
+Neurologists are medical doctors who specialize in treating the nervous system.
 Just like ophthalmologists are medical doctors with a specialty in treating the eyes, neurologists are specialized doctors with a particular focus on the brain and spinal cord, which are part of the central and peripheral nervous system.
 In addition to graduating from medical school, neurologists must also complete internships before going through an additional three years of specialized neurology training.

 Neurologists typically manage and treat patients who are experiencing symptoms related to the coordination of their bodily activities and functions.
 Common disorders that neurologists treat are seizure or epilepsy disorders, speech and language disorders, neurodegenerative disorders such as Alzheimer’s or dementia, demyelinating diseases like multiple sclerosis, movement disorders such as Parkinson’s, stroke victims, and headache disorders.
 Many neurologists have subspecialties, which means they have additional training or expertise in one of the previously mentioned disorders.